subhomoyghosh/spmatMult/README.md

 # spmatMult

-This is a package that provides efficient sparse sparse matrix multiplication using parallel architecture.
+This is a R package that provides efficient sparse sparse matrix multiplication using parallel architecture.
 It uses Rcpp and RcppArmadillo.
 Sparse sparse matrix multiplication algorithm used here is inspired by [Yadav et al.'s](https://www.geosci-model-dev-discuss.net/gmd-2016-204/gmd-2016-204.pdf) approach
 to implement Gustavson (1978) algorithm.